pil0706/Map_blog/_posts/2019-06-27-Learn from others.md

 A.2. **Open Street Map**<br>
 Let's go with Open Street Map's water area.

-This is a little bit tricky though I had to install osmosis to extract water bodies and OGR convert them to familiar format like 'shape'.
+This is a little bit tricky though I had to install osmosis to extract water bodies and OGR convert them to familiar format like 'shape'.<br>
 OSM Taginfo is really pain in the butt but I just used natural=water and natural=coastline.<br>
-for more detail, you may go here [OSM taginfo](https://taginfo.openstreetmap.org/keys/natural#values)
+for more detail, you may go here -> [OSM taginfo](https://taginfo.openstreetmap.org/keys/natural#values)

 > (you could use imposm3 and postgis but this isn't my work related so I use the. simplest way to do)